 Toasted breadcrumbs:

-3. Soak the raisins in rum (traditional, for a nice taste) or lukewarm water for about 10 minutes, or longer if you like, to get them softened (only if they are rather dry and not soft).
+- Soak the raisins in rum (traditional, for a nice taste) or lukewarm water for about 10 minutes (only necessary if they are rather dry and not soft).

-9. When the dough gets bigger and thinner, and thus difficult to handle, put it down on a lightly floured tablecloth, straighten out the wrinkles in both the tablecloth and the dough.
+- When the dough gets larger and thinner, and thus difficult to handle, put it down on a lightly floured tablecloth, straighten out the wrinkles in both the tablecloth and the dough.
 Continue stretching the dough on the tablecloth using your hands.

 Notes